influxdata/influxdb-java/INFLUXDB_MAPPER.md

 ### InfluxDBMapper

-In case you want to use models only you can use the InfluxDBMapper to save and load measurements.
+In case you want to use models only, you can use the InfluxDBMapper to save and load measurements.
 You can create models that specify the database the measurement and the retention policy.

 ```Java